ish2nv/Newszoid/README.md

 # Newszoid

 NewsZoid is a simple news application that allows users to view the latest news from different broadcasts.
 It uses RSS feed to continuously collect the latest news.
 Some of the different broadcast are: The New York Times, Al Jazeera, BuzzFeed, Yahoo News, The Guardian and The Independent.
-More broadcasts and updates will continue, so NewsZoid can appeal to more people around the world.
+More broadcasts can be added with later updates.

 ## Goal